MicrosoftDocs/connected-spaces/articles/transparency-note.md

 ## Contact us

-If you have any questions or comments, please post them in the [Dynamics 365 Connected Spaces Community Forums](https://community.dynamics.com/).
+If you have any questions or comments, please post them in the [Dynamics 365 Connected Spaces Preview Community Forums](https://community.dynamics.com/).

 ## About this document